mitre444/DragonBall1/README.md

 - View details of a character (race, ki, origin planet)
 - View the planet’s name and description
 - Search characters by name

+## How to Run
+1. Make sure you have Python 3.12+ installed.
+2. Install the required library: pip install requests